M-Hay/hosting-parsons-on-github-template/index.markdown

 ## Parsons 3 - Basic If Statements
 Re-arrange the blocks below so that if the age is over 18 it will display you can vote.
-You can indent the code by dragging the code to the right.
+You can indent the line of by dragging the code to the right.
 <div id="N5Python3-sortableTrash" class="sortable-code"></div>
 <div id="N5Python3-sortable" class="sortable-code"></div>
 <div style="clear:both;"></div>